 5 must-know educational stats about the LGBTQ community

-Here at HopSkipDrive, we’re committed to ensuring every student—and especially those from the most vulnerable groups—gets equal, unobstructed access to education.
+Here at HopSkipDrive, we’re committed to ensuring every student — and especially those from the most vulnerable groups — gets equal, unobstructed access to education.

-These students are more likely to experience homelessness.
+These students are more likely to experience homelessness

 SchoolHouse Connection took a hard look at the Center for Disease Control’s Youth Risk Behavior Surveillance.
 And what they found was quite disheartening.

-And transgender students are even more at risk of homelessness.
+Transgender students are even more at risk of homelessness.
 These students are 9.22 times more likely to experience homelessness than their classmates.

-LGBTQ+ encounter bullying, other obstacles at school
+LGBTQ+ youth encounter bullying and other obstacles at school

 More data from the CDC indicate that LGBTQ youth are significantly more likely to experience bullying than their peers.
-In fact, the Youth Risk Behavior Surveillance indicates that LGBTQ youth experience more violence and victimization and have higher health and suicide risks, too.
+In fact, the Youth Risk Behavior Surveillance indicates that LGBTQ youth experience more violence and victimization, and have higher health and suicide risks, too.

-According to the report, things are getting worse for transgender students in particular.
+According to the report, things are getting worse for transgender students, in particular.
 In fact, 43% have experienced bullying on campus.
 And the numbers on suicide attempts are staggering, too.
 21% of gay and lesbian youth, 22% of bisexual youth, and 29% of transgender youth have attempted suicide at some point.

 Other heartbreaking statistics are articulated in the report, too.
 For example, nearly 30% of transgender youth have been threatened or hurt by somebody with a weapon on campus.
 (Compared to 7% for cisgender youth.)